Avika26/Avika26/README.md

 ## 🎯 Goals

+- [ ] Complete an end-to-end analytics project using a cloud data warehouse (BigQuery)
 - [ ] Complete end-to-end data analytics projects across different domains
 - [ ] Go deeper into statistics and probability for ML
 - [ ] Land a data analytics internship